Your aging parents might very well need your help, whether it be physically, mentally, emotionally or just financially.

 How to React to Your Parents’ Refusals

 It’s important not to get angry when your parents refuse your help or guidance.
 After all, they are adults.
-They have the right to make their own decisions – even if those decisions are bad are harmful to their health.
+They have the right to make their own decisions – even if those decisions are bad or harmful to their health.

 Keep a calm head when discussing matters with your parents, and try not to get heated if they don’t respond as expected.
 Be respectful, recognize their right to make this decision, and table the discussion for another time (unless it’s life-or-death.)